AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureDevAssociate.md

 The entity that sends events to the event hub is known as an event **publisher**.
 An event publisher can send events to the event hub by using any of these protocols: AMQP 1.0, Kafka 1.0 (or later), or HTTPS.

 You can publish events to the event hub by sending a single event or grouping several events in a batch operation.

+Data can be persisted from Azure Event Hubs Capture onto Azure Blob Storage with the help of Azure Event Hubs Capture.
+The data is stored in a format known as Apache Avro.

 Independently if you publish a single event or a batch of them, you are limited to a maximum size of 1 MB of data per publication.